ajgarlag/AjglBreakpointTwigExtension/README.md

 Developed with ♥ by [Antonio J. García Lagar].

-If you find this component useful, please add a ★ in the [GitHub repository page] and/or the [Packagist package page].
+If you find this component useful, please add a ★ in the [GitHub repository page].

 [Xdebug]: https://xdebug.org/
 [LICENSE]: LICENSE